DeepX-inc/machina/README.md

                              optim_pol=optim_pol, optim_vf=optim_vf, epoch=args.epoch_per_iter, batch_size=args.batch_size, max_grad_norm=args.max_grad_norm)
 ```

+You can see full of this code [here].

 To obtain this composability, machina's sampling method is restricted to be episode-based.
 Episode-based sampling is suitable for real-world environments.
 Some algorithms which update networks step by step (e.g. DQN, DDPG) are not reproduced in machina.